vives-project-xp/Taxi/README.md

 <h1>Change log</h1>

 <h1>License and author info</h1>
-Made by Esteban Desmet, Colin Bossuyt, Xander Vyvey and Alberiek Depreytere in 2023 for VIVES.
+Made by Esteban Desmedt, Colin Bossuyt, Xander Vyvey and Alberiek Depreytere in 2023 for VIVES.